aws-samples/amazon-bedrock-high-availability/README.md

 python3 amazon_bedrock_ha.py <REPLACE_ME_WITH_PROVISIONED_MODEL_ARN> <REPLACE_ME_WITH_PROMPT>
 ```

 **NOTE) Without the throttling exception error-handling provided in the amazon_bedrock_ha.py script, the boto3 SDK would return an unhandled BedrockRuntime.Client.exceptions.ThrottlingException exception similar to ```botocore.exceptions.ClientError: An error occurred (ThrottlingException) when calling the DummyOperation operation: Unknown```.
-This error would continue to occur until throttling has stopped.**
+This error would continue to occur until throttling has stopped for the client.**

 ## Cleaning up
 Be sure to remove the resources created in this repository to avoid charges.
 Run the following commands to delete these resources: